YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Is it better to get vaccinated before surgery?

 If the vaccine is planned and not urgent, it is often cleaner to complete it before surgery with enough time for expected side effects to settle.
 For many routine vaccines, that means not taking it the day before travel or the day before the operation.
-Give the body time to react, then arrive for surgery well.
+Give the body time to react, and arrive for surgery well.

 If you feel feverish, unwell, or unusually fatigued after vaccination just before surgery, tell the clinic early.
 The pre-operative review, including blood tests before a hair transplant, can help decide whether the operation day is still reasonable.